Josh Naylor Player Props: Guardians vs. Red Sox

 Josh Naylor At The Plate

+- In 39.1% of his 23 games this season, Naylor has picked up at least one hit.
+He's also had five multi-hit games.

-- Looking at the 22 games he has played this season, he's went deep in three of them (13.6%), and in 3.5% of his trips to the dish.
+- In 13.0% of his games this year, he has gone deep, and 3.3% of his trips to the plate.

-- Naylor has driven in a run in nine games this season (40.9%), including two games with multiple runs batted in.
+- In 10 games this year (43.5%), Naylor has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this season (18.2%), including one multi-run game.
+- He has scored at least one run four times this year (17.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.